 Ft: 2Pac, Money B, Cold 187um, KMG

-“Call It What You Want” is classic posse cut featuring the late Tupac Shakur and Digital Underground’s Money B. The track features on Above The Law’s, “Black Mafia Life” album, and was also given an official release on 12″ single in 1992.
+“Call It What You Want” is a classic posse cut featuring the late Tupac Shakur and Digital Underground’s Money B. The track features on Above The Law’s, “Black Mafia Life” album, and was also given an official release on 12″ single in 1992.
 The music video features a short cameo appearance from Eazy E and MC Ren.

 28. GZA – 4th Chamber (1995)